-Written/Oral examination designed to measure proficiency in the primary biblical languages of
+Written/Oral examination designed to measure proficiency in the primary biblical languages of Hebrew and Aramaic.
+Offered on demand

 BI 9042 Biblical Language Proficiency Exam: Greek

 Written/Oral examination designed to measure proficiency in the primary biblical language of Greek.
 Offered on demand